-Usually, a mail-order pharmacy order will be delivered to you in no more than 10-15 days.
-If prescription is delayed, contact Member Services (phone numbers are printed on the back cover of this booklet).
+Usually a mail-order pharmacy order will be delivered to you in no more than 10-15 days.

 New prescriptions the pharmacy receives directly from your doctor's office.
 The pharmacy will automatically fill and deliver new prescriptions it receives from health care providers, without checking with you first, if either: